What personal data does CWCC collect?

 We normally keep members’ data after they resign or their membership lapses.
 This is because we find members sometimes later wish to re-join (occasionally after several years).
 However, we will delete any former member’s contact details entirely on request.

-Other data, such as that relating to accounting or personnel matters, is kept for at least the legally required or recommended period, which is 7 years for financial transactions.
+Other data, such as that relating to accounting or personnel matters, is kept for at least the legally required or recommended period, which is seven years for financial transactions.